 This creature is one of the main reasons for creating the Dusk to Dawn Nature Reserve.
 The Eastern Coyote is one of the most heavily persecuted and misrepresented animals in North America that I can think of.
 I know this video is pretty boring but it captures the last time I seen this family member before they would disappear to create a new brood of pups.
 I am now hoping this is not the last time that I see him/her.
 Over the winter there have been a few land purchases adjacent to my property that lie very close to the expected area I believed the coyotes to den.
 Over the past few months the new owners have proven to be very concerned with hosting extremely loud parties throughout the entire week.
 It's been quite a while since I've found any sign of my resident coyote family and my nightly howl project is proving to bare the same results.
 I know it's very early in the season for a lot of howling activity so I'm keeping my fingers crossed.
-Even though, without a doubt, another transient coyote would soon use the area, the last 3 years have been focused heavily on collecting field research from this existing family.
+Even though, without a doubt, another transient coyote would soon use the area, the last 3 years have been focused heavily on tracking and locating this existing family.

 The Variable Darner is a highly adapted predator that can often be found hunting around marshland and lake shorelines.
 While my wife and I were celebrating our 1st year anniversary this past week searching for wildlife, this Variable Darner caught a meadowhawk in flight and preceded to land on my back to enjoy his catch.
 Meadowhawks are difficult, at best, to ID in the field but this beautiful male Variable Darner is unmistakable.
 Closely resembling the Canada Darner there are distinct differences in the thoracic stripe markings.
 I hope you enjoy this short clip.